WTTJ/welcome-bits/README.md

 [Front-end developer (React JS, CSS-in-JS)](https://www.welcometothejungle.com/en/companies/wttj/jobs/frontend-developer-react-js-css-in-js_paris)

-If you have any question about the positions, send us an issue or a pull request!
+If you have any questions about the positions, send us an issue or a pull request!

 Thanks for reading us.
-Don't hesitate to open an issue or a pull request for any question or comment you may have about the newsletter or one of the opened position.
+Don't hesitate to open an issue or a pull request for any question or comment you may have about the newsletter or one of the opened positions.
 We will answer you as soon as we can.